 “Johan Cruyff would expect that our positioning would be related to our teammates.
 Why?
 So that we always had the option to pass the ball at any moment, to keep the game going.”

 Ideally, a structure would exist whereby no players were positioned directly behind their teammates on vertical or diagonal lines.
 However, it is far more important that the team has continuity in their basic structure.
-In order to achieve this, emphasis should be placed on maintaining depth and staggering of positions to create the potential for passing chains up the field.
+In order to achieve this, emphasis should be placed on maintaining options into depth and staggering of positions to create the potential for passing chains and connections up the field.
 Additionally, the opponents’ defensive scheme is likely to continually force the attacking players to adjust their positioning to remove themselves from cover shadows or close marking.
 Overall, a formation is just a starting point and positional play must constantly be altered to ensure that the ball-occupant retains some quality options to progress the attack.

 By the same token, the player on the ball can also adjust his positioning to find a line of pass by making use of a dribble.
 If limited forward passing options exist, a player confident in his close control might choose to shift the ball into a different location in order to combat opponent cover shadows and access an open passing lane.
 The dribble action is also likely to provoke opposing players into applying more pressure, thereby disrupting their defensive positioning and creating more space for the eventual receiver.
 The two examples below highlight this concept, with Dayot Upamecano and Kyle Walker using their dribbling ability to carry the ball into a position where improved access to the forward players exists.